prangishviliAbe/cardmap-for-wp/readme.txt

 4. Use the shortcode `[cardmap id="your_map_id"]` to display your map.

 == Changelog ==

+= 1.8.2 =
+*   Fix: Improved clicking precision for rail connections - connections now anchor exactly where you click instead of connecting to a different location.
+*   Enhancement: Updated default card size to 192px × 240px for better visual balance and consistency.
+*   Technical: Fixed coordinate transformation logic in anchor calculation functions for more accurate positioning.

 = 1.8.1 =
 *   Improvement: Moved fullscreen link generation from frontend to admin panel for cleaner user experience.